Pet dog infected with COVID-19, Hong Kong authorities confirm

 The city's Agriculture, Fisheries and Conservation Department (AFCD) said repeated tests suggest the dog -- a pomeranian -- has "a low-level of infection".
 The AFCD said experts from universities and the World Organisation for Animal Health have unanimously agreed that "it is likely to be a case of human-to-animal transmission".

 The pomeranian has not shown any novel coronavirus symptoms the AFCD said.
-All pets of people in Hong Kong infected with the coronavirus will be quarantined for 14 days, starting Friday.
+Since last Friday, all pets of people in Hong Kong infected with the coronavirus are to be quarantined for 14 days.
 Two dogs are already in isolation.

 The other dog in quarantine belongs to a second coronavirus patient that tested negative for the virus once and will be tested again before its release.
 Authorities said it will continue to closely monitor the pomeranian and return it to its owner when it tests negative for the disease.